au-ts/libvmm/examples/virtio/README.md

 the [sdfgen](https://github.com/au-ts/microkit_sdf_gen) tooling to generate the System Description File (SDF) and other necessary artefacts.
 Previously, SDFs were written manually, along with C headers for sDDF-specific configurations, but this approach was tedious and error-prone.
-Wit this tooling, we can describe the system at a higher level, automating the generation of system-specific data.
+With this tooling, we can describe the system at a higher level, automating the generation of system-specific data.

 ## Dependencies